joegreene/CS_121_Fall_2014/Weekly Work/Week 1/README.md

 - [Extra Notes](#extra-notes)

 ### Intro
 This hosts the activities we worked on during the SI class on 8/29/14.
+If there are any errors, please let me know (I'm only human).

 ### Topics